How can I load weather forecast data into Google Sheets?

 Where the “<URL>” is the value the we copied from the Visual Crossing Weather API page.

 NOTE: The Google Sheets =IMPORTDATA function offers 3 parameters (URL, DELIMITER, LOCALE) but only the first parameter is truly required.
-If you enter =IMPORTDATA(“myURLQuery”) into a cell it is likely to work but in some specific locales for non-US regions it may assume the incorrect delimiter.
-To make certain that it parses properly you can force all 3 parameters such as:
+If you enter =IMPORTDATA(“myURLQuery”) into a cell, it is likely to work, but in some specific locales for non-US regions, it may assume the incorrect delimiter.
+To make certain that it parses properly you can force all 3 parameters in the script editor:

 =IMPORTDATA(“https://weather.visualcrossing.com/VisualCrossingWebServices/rest/services/timeline/Munich,VA/2021-07-10?unitGroup=metric&key=%3CYOUR_API_KEY%3E&contentType=csv&include=days”, “,”, “en_US”)